diekmann/wasm-fizzbuzz/doom/README.md

 Finally, with [a4b57bb](https://github.com/diekmann/wasm-fizzbuzz/commit/a4b57bb410daf9e6c93535ecadf9bdc079ea8c44), we switch the compile target to `wasm32`.

 Now, we can no longer play doom, until we got everything running on the web, including a new graphics driver to support rendering to a website.
-We can not really test what we will be doing for the next steps, becaue C code no longer compiles to a binary, because there is no `libX11` for wasm32 and we are no longer linking to the standard library.
+We can not really test what we will be doing for the next steps, because C code no longer compiles to a binary, because there is no `libX11` for wasm32 and we are no longer linking to the standard library.
 When trying to `make` the `linuxdoom-1.10` binary, clang's `wasm-ld` dumps 553 lines about in which file what undefined symbol is used.
 This is because of the missing libraries for wasm32, in particular `libc`.
 `wasm-ld`'s dump will be very helpful to remove some features from doom to get the amount of missing symbols down!